AMDESE/linux/Documentation/virt/kvm/api.rst

 The use of GUEST_MEMFD_FLAG_MMAP will not be allowed for CoCo VMs.
 This is validated when the guest_memfd instance is bound to the VM.

+If the capability KVM_CAP_GUEST_MEMFD_CONVERSION is supported, then the 'flags' field supports GUEST_MEMFD_FLAG_INIT_SHARED.
+Setting GUEST_MEMFD_FLAG_INIT_SHARED will initialize the memory for the guest_memfd as shared and faultable by the host.
+Without this flag, memory defaults to guest-only (private) and is not faultable by the host.

 See KVM_SET_USER_MEMORY_REGION2 for additional details.

 4.143 KVM_PRE_FAULT_MEMORY